7DTD-JP/WhiteRiverToC_Rebuilded/README.md

 This project is for rebuilding "WhiteRiverToC" mod.
 This mod has been stopped update on A20.5 that is no compatible with A21.

 ## VerA21.1.0
-Revised some xml to remove errors and warnings.
-Please note: We did look all of them carefully so we will fix and add contents for future updates.
+Revised some xml to remove errors and warnings. <br>
+*Please note: We did look all of them carefully so we will fix and add contents for future updates.
 Please join our Discord to share your ideas.

 ## Join us our projects
 1. Join Discord: https://discord.gg/Va9CMv59Ej